 Blinds are usually made out of wood, plastic, hardened fabric or metal as opposed to curtains which are fashioned out of light fabric such as polyester, cotton or rayon.
 What works really well for both blinds and curtains is the number of options you have to explore.
 After you have decided between the two, you have endless options for you to choose from.

 The process for maintaining blinds and curtains is very different from each other.
 Firstly, blinds must be cleaned by either dusting or spot dusting on a regular basis.
 Curtains, though, require a thorough wash.
 Although it seems that blinds might be easier to maintain, they are susceptible to failure in their internal mechanism and might be in need of repair.
 This is rare, and can be fixed at home as a DIY project most of the time.

 Blinds offer a sense of durability that curtains do not have on account of the material they are made out of.
 Since curtains are mainly made out of fabric, they can fade over the passing of time.
 Moreover moisture shares a poor relationship with cotton, linen, silk etc. they get frayed and will peel off in no time.
 The rate of durability of the curtain depends on the type of fabric though.
 Polyester and waterproof fabrics will last longer.
 The quality of the material in blinds is also subject to deteriorating, however, at a relatively slower pace than curtains.
-Moreover with blinds you can choose from materials like PVC, vinyl and faux wood that are water-resistant.
+Moreover with blinds you can choose from materials like PVC, vinyl and faux wood that are available in our waterproof blinds.

 What do I choose?